Shout at the Devil: Reception

+Shout at the Devil was named one of "The Best 25 Heavy Metal Albums of All Time" in the book Sound of the Beast: The Complete Headbanging History of Heavy Metal, by Ian Christe.

 Ultimate Classic Rock's Eduardo Rivadavia gave much praise to the album calling it the, "ultimate L.A. glam metal album", and called the band, "the first heavy metal band to truly cross over from the male to female audience, which automatically doubled the band’s fan-base-building prospects".

 "Without this album, a lot of the great hair metal bands wouldn't have come about," observed Satchel of Steel Panther.
 "Theatre of Pain was more of their glam look, but Shout at the Devil was such a great record.
 It was fuckin' sick.
 They set the bar.
-People looked at that and said, 'Fuck, we gotta dress up cool, man.'Shout at the Devil peaked at No. 17 on the Billboard 200.
+People looked at that and said, 'Fuck, we gotta dress up cool, man.'

+Shout at the Devil peaked at No. 17 on the Billboard 200.
 The singles "Looks That Kill" and "Too Young to Fall in Love", peaked at No.54 and No.90 respectively on the Billboard Hot 100 in 1984, while "Shout at the Devil" peaked at No. 30 on the Mainstream Rock chart.
 The album was awarded 4× Platinum (reaching the four million mark in shipments) on May 15, 1997.

 "When a band like us put out Shout at the Devil," Sixx observed in 2000, "and the label does zero marketing, zero publicity and takes zero trade adverts, and you sell five million records, then everybody starts patting themselves on the back.
 But it's Mötley Crüe that did that, not Elektra Records."